Skip to main content

 Test that setup worked

 In Slack, in your pilot channel, run /invite @Claude and then @Claude summarize this channel.
 An is thinking… status under your message means the app is installed and listening.
 A reply means the workspace is paired and the channel is on the new version.
 This task doesn’t touch any connection, so it isolates pairing from credential issues.
-See Test your setup for a per-connection test that proves each credential works.
+The See it work page has more prompts that run with no connections, and a per-connection test that proves each credential works.

 After setup